docker¶

 backup / export docker volumes¶

-docker volume ls -q | xargs -I {} docker run --rm -v "{}:/data" -v "$(pwd):/backup alpine tar czf /backup/{}_$(date +%F).tar.gz" -C /data .
+docker volume ls -q | xargs -I {} docker run --rm -v "{}:/data" -v "$(pwd):/backup" alpine tar czf /backup/{}_$(date +%F).tar.gz -C /data .

-of all volumes starting with the name foo
+of all volumes starting with the name foo, useful for docker compose projects:

-docker volume ls -q -f name=^foo | xargs -I {} docker run --rm -v "{}:/data" -v "$(pwd):/backup alpine tar czf /backup/{}_$(date +%F).tar.gz" -C /data .
+docker volume ls -q -f name=^foo | xargs -I {} docker run --rm -v "{}:/data" -v "$(pwd):/backup" alpine tar czf /backup/{}_$(date +%F).tar.gz -C /data .

 docker and ipv6¶